ADVERTISEMENT

 A Week In Cincinnati, OH On A $60,000 Salary

-Money Diaries will be running Monday, Tuesday, and Friday this week in conjunction with our Money Diaries segments on Good Morning America!
-We will be back to our regularly scheduled programming next week.
+Money Diaries will be running Monday, Tuesday, and Wednesday this week in conjunction with our Money Diaries segments on Good Morning America!
+We will have a new diary for you Friday and will be back to our regularly scheduled programming next week.

 Welcome to Money Diaries where we are tackling the ever-present taboo that is money.
 We’re asking real people how they spend their hard-earned money during a seven-day period — and we’re tracking every last dollar.